nyorain/vil/readme.md

   and is likely just out of the scope of this project.
 There are great tools for that.
 - This isn't as stable/feature-complete as known tools
-- Currently, there is no shader debugging at all.
-Might be added in the far away future.
+- Shader debugging is in a very experimental stage, more of a prototype
 - The live nature of the introspection brings various problems with it.
   While it is already possible to freeze some state and also view e.g. invalidated/destroyed command records, you might run into issues